anna93/Codeigniter-Secure-Controller/README.md

 Note:
 The Secure_Controller uses a session variable named 'logged_in' to check for the availability of a session, you can modify the code accordingly.

+Replace your controller.php with this file in system/core/